sguzunov/docs/docs/connectors/02_ms-office/03_excel-connector/01_javascript/excel-guide.md

 ## Customization Options

-By default, when your application sends data to Excel, the Glue42 Connector will create a new workbook, a new spreadsheet in the workbook, and place the unformatted data in the 1st row and column (A1).
+By default, when your app sends data to Excel, the Glue42 Connector will create a new workbook, a new spreadsheet in the workbook, and place the unformatted data in the 1st row and column (A1).

 There are certain customizations you can apply by specifying the [`options`](../../../../reference/glue4office/latest/excel/index.html#OpenSheetConfig-options) property in the [`OpenSheetConfig`](../../../../reference/glue4office/latest/excel/index.html#OpenSheetConfig) object.

 ### Column Customization

-If you are planning to take updates from the user into your app, you shouldn't rely on the ordering of the rows when accepting the data because the user might have filtered or sorted the data before returning it to your application.
+If you are planning to take updates from the user into your app, you shouldn't rely on the ordering of the rows when accepting the data because the user might have filtered or sorted the data before returning it to your app.
 This means that:

 - all your rows must be keyed somehow, so you can track what has changed
 - you must not accept changes to columns containing keys